Philadelphia and the Rise of Interspecies Representation

 By midnight that day, engaged Philadelphia citizens had planted trees all around the city at sites suspected to be subject to dubious development plans.

-In this way, Philadelphia started its journey toward Ecotopia.
+In this way, Philadelphia started its journey toward becoming a Green Utopia.